Eurodance: Characteristics of the music

+Music videos

+Eurodance music videos were often seen with dance acts by the main vocals of the songs (or models ad-libbing), often dancing in bright-coloured infinity cove studios or wide, urban spaces (stations, parking garages) with high visual contrast, or in empty nature scenes.

+Electronicbeats describes the cliché Eurodance music video as having "strobe-lit rave scenes, pixelated ‘90s computer graphics and, of course, an urban montage: cue the subway stations, streetlights and business commuters".
+"Pump up the Jam"'s music video is described as having a "colour scheme of brilliant reds, greens and purples in a staggering array of chequered backdrops [...]
+[It is] a great insight tot the power of music videos on party wardrobes".
+Bright, sometimes over-saturated colour schemes were used, with contemporary party clothing or outfits referring to space-age, with videos that were fully or in part using computer-generated imagery elements and effects.

+Large, sometimes digitally multiplied, dance troupes also frequently featured.

+As the music is largely electronically generated, shots of artists in studios or playing at concerts, frequent in videos of other genres, were infrequent.

 Popularity

 In Europe

 From the early to mid-1990s, Eurodance was popular in Europe; the style received extensive airplay on radio stations and television shows, resulting in many singles appearing in the charts.
-For example, in Italy there were seven singles in the top ten of the chart at the end of May 1995.
-Technotronic from Belgium had hits with ”Pump Up the Jam" and "Get Up" (featuring Ya Kid K).
+Technotronic from Belgium had hits with "Pump Up the Jam" and "Get Up" (featuring Ya Kid K).

 By 1996, the popularity of this genre had started to decline.
 From then, the classic Eurodance sound gradually morphed into progressive house.
 By 1997 and towards the end of the millennium house and trance music increased popularity over Eurodance in Europe's commercial, chart-oriented dance records.
 In the early 2000s, the mainstream music industry in Europe moved away from Eurodance in favour of other styles of dance music such as nu-disco, electro house, dance-pop and R&B.

-Italy

-Italo dance is an offshoot of the Eurodance music genre.
-One of the first examples is Black Box’s "Everybody Everybody" which climbed the charts and was a big hit in 1990.
-Italo Dance was popular in Italy in the late 1990s to the early 2000s and gained some popularity after the release of the single "Blue (Da Ba Dee)" by Eiffel 65.
-The genre had its infancy from 1993 to 1995 and its golden age from 1999 to 2005.
-Although Italo hits by Eiffel 65, Prezioso and Gabry Ponte still receive substantial airplay, the genre is far from mainstream today where it has been replaced by mostly electro and house music.

-Italo dance is predominantly nightclub-oriented music and mainly produced in Italy.
-The genre never really became mainstream enough for the whole European market, but received much airplay on Italian radio, especially the dance radio station m2o, and in southern parts of Europe plus in the German speaking European countries.